 It looks like a lot of information, but don’t worry, we’re here to help.
 Consultancy experts like us are qualified and experienced in helping businesses to develop their Management Systems and get ready for certification.

-Once you determine which standard(s) your business needs, you can start the process to achieving certification.
+Once you determine which Management System Standard(s) your business needs, you can start the process to achieve certification.
 Breaking that down, there are two main parts in the whole process:

-Here is where you have to follow the ISO Standard requirements in order to prepare all the necessary documentation for your business management system, and operations running according to it.
-Then, you need to find an Accredited Conformity Assessment Body (CAB) – the organisation(s) accredited to issue the internationally recognised ISO certificates.
+Here is where you have to follow the ISO Standard requirements in order to prepare and implement all the necessary documentation for your business management system, and operations running according to it.

-For this process, you have two alternatives.
-You can do it by yourself, assigning people within your team, or hiring people to prepare your documentation and manage it.
-Or you can hire an external consultant, like us, to help you during this process by managing the entire process from start to finish, and ongoing.
+At this point, you have two alternatives.
+You can do this process by yourself, assigning people within your team or hiring someone to prepare your documentation and manage it.
+Or you can engage an external consultant, like us, to help you during this process by managing the entire process from start to finish; and ongoing.

 Going through this preparation is not an easy path due to the overload of information.
 Also, the lack of experience could make you focus time and effort on things that don’t contribute significantly to the overall preparation.
 But, if you decide to engage with an expert consultant, chances are that you will achieve the certification in the first attempt, saving you time and money, and making this process easier and less stressful for your business.